distributed-system-analysis/pbench/docs/GETTING_STARTED.md

 After you are certain the path is updated, register the default set of tools:

 ```
-register-tool-set
+pbench-register-tool-set
 ```

-This command will register the default tool set, which consists of `sar`, `mpstat`, `iostat`, `pidstat`, `proc-vmstat`, `proc-interrupts`, and `perf`.
+This command will register the default tool set, which consists of `iostat`, `sar`, and `vmstat`, in the "default" tool group.

-When registering these tools, `pbench-agent` checks if they are installed and may install some of them if they are not present.
-Some of these tools are built from source, so you may see output from fetching the source and compiling.
-Following any installation, you should have this output:
+Following registration, you should have this output:

 ```
-sar tool is now registered in group default
-[debug]tool_opts: default --interval="3"
-[debug]checking to see if tool is installed...
-iostat is installed
 iostat tool is now registered in group default
 [debug]tool_opts: default --interval="3"
-[debug]checking to see if tool is installed...
-mpstat is installed
-mpstat tool is now registered in group default
+sar tool is now registered in group default
 [debug]tool_opts: default --interval="3"
-[debug]checking to see if tool is installed...
-pidstat is installed
-pidstat tool is now registered in group default
-[debug]tool_opts: default --interval="3"
-[debug]checking to see if tool is installed...
-proc-vmstat tool is now registered in group default
-[debug]tool_opts: default --interval="3"
-[debug]checking to see if tool is installed...
-proc-interrupts tool is now registered in group default
-[debug]tool_opts: default --record-opts="record -a --freq=100"
-[debug]checking to see if tool is installed...
-perf tool is now registered in group default
+vmstat tool is now registered in group default
 ```

+Note: a "tool set" is a name set of tools to be registered, while a "tool group" is the name of a registered set of tools.

 If at any time you are unsure which tools are registered, you can run:

 ```
-# list-tools
+# pbench-list-tools
-default: perf,proc-interrupts,proc-vmstat,pidstat,mpstat,iostat,sar
+default: iostat,sar,vmstat
 ```

 The output above shows which tools are in the "default" tool group.
-And by specifying the `--with-options` switch, you get the options used for these
+By specifying the `--with-options` switch, you get the options used for these
 tools:

 ```
-# list-tools --with-options
+# pbench-list-tools --with-options
-default: perf --record-opts="record -a --freq=100",proc-interrupts --interval="3",
-proc-vmstat --interval="3",pidstat --interval="3",mpstat --interval="3",iostat --interval="3",sar --interval="3"
+default: iostat --interval="3",sar --interval="3",vmstat --interval="3"
 ```

-In the above example, the `--interval` option is set for all tools but `perf`.
+In the above example, the `--interval` option is set for all tools.
-Optioonally, you can change these individually with the register-tool command:
+Optionally, you can change these individually with the register-tool command:

 ```
-# register-tool --name=pidstat -- --interval=10
+# pbench-register-tool --name=vmstat -- --interval=10
 [debug]tool_opts: --interval="10"
-[debug]checking to see if tool is installed...
-pidstat is installed
-pidstat tool is now registered in group default
+vmstat tool is now registered in group default
 ```

 Then run `list-tools --with-options` again to confirm:

 ```
-# list-tools --with-options
+# pbench-list-tools --with-options
-default: pidstat --interval="10",perf --record-opts="record -a --freq=100",
-proc-interrupts --interval="3",proc-vmstat --interval="3",mpstat --interval="3",iostat --interval="3",sar --interval="3"
+default: iostat --interval="3",sar --interval="3",vmstat --interval="30"
 ```

-And the interval for `pidstat` is now `10`.
+And the interval for `vmstat` is now `30`.

 ## Running a Benchmark

-OK, now that the tools are registered, it's time the run the benchmark.
+Now that the tools are registered, it's time the run the benchmark.
 We'll use the `fio` benchmark for this exmaple.
-To run, simply type 'pbench_fio', the wrapper script `pbench-agent` provides for the `fio` benchmark.
+To run, simply type 'pbench-fio', the wrapper script Pbench Agent provides for the `fio` benchmark.

-If this is the first time running `fio` via the `pbench-agent`, `pbench-agent` will attempt to download and compile `fio`.
-You may see quite a bit of output from this.
-Once `fio` is installed, `pbench-agent` will run several tests by default.
+The `pbench-fio` script will verify that the available version of `fio` that is installed is supported, and then run several tests by default.
 Output for each will look something like this:

 ```
 about to run fio read with 4 block size on /tmp/fio